makarovaira/ORISsem2/README.md

 This project presents the implementation of the website of the buysell online store.
-The website is written in Spring Boot using servlets.
+The website is written in Spring Boot.